Subscription Modal Banner

 This perk is limited to the principal cardholder, and once the free visits are exhausted, a fee of US$32 per visit applies.

-Truth be told, 10 free lounge visits isn’t the best perk out there.
+Truth be told, 10 free lounge visits aren’t the best perk out there.
 There are numerous other $120K cards which offer unlimited lounge access, and it’s safe to say that anyone other than a solo casual traveller will burn through that allowance in no time flat.

 Card Principal Cardholder Supp.
 Cardholder